hoytech/quadrable/README.md

     $ perl -E 'for $i (1_000..1_999) { say $i }' | quadb exportProof --stdin | wc -c
     349981

+### Reset Pushable

+If you want to create a proof for somebody who has the root of an old version of a pushable log, you can use `resetPushable` to reset a tree to a previous number of elements.
+Semantically it works the same as deleting all the elements greater than a specified `n` and resetting the next pushable index to `n`, although it is implemented more efficiently.

+Similarly, if you receive a proof created with what is claimed to be a previous version of a tree, you can `fork` your more up to date version, `resetPushable` the `length` of the old proof, and compare the roots.
+This can work even if both proof creator and proof verifier have partial trees and are only interested in maintaining "recent" entries in the log.
+This can allow protocols to implement a form of garbage collection so database don't grow too large unnecessarily.

+Reset pushable lets pushable logs work in similar way to [merkle mountain ranges](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md), in the sense that protocols can continue to use old roots even while new entries are being added.
+A protocol may choose to keep roots available for every hundredth entry, and require proofs to provide the intermediate data.

 ## Storage